Argelbargel/external-ingress-auth/README.md

 - Internal, [file-based authentication backend](#htpasswd)
 - Or use your [ldap-server](#ldap) for authentication; supports protocols `ldap://` and `ldaps://`
 - Fine grained access control via flexible [authorization rules](#authorization-rules) - allows you to e.g. protect only some paths of the application behind your Ingress
-- Centralized rule-management for all ingresses in your cluster and/or ingress-specific configuration of authorization
+- Centralized rule-management for all ingresses in your cluster and/or ingress-specific authorization rules
 - HTTP response headers with username and matched groups for the backend.
 - Brute force protection blocking too many failed authentication requests
 - Log format in Plain-Text or JSON.